-This heritage village is not only a town of 1032 houses and a masjid from Prophet Muhammad (S.A.W.)’s era.
+This heritage village is not only a town of 1032 houses and a masjid from the Prophet Muhammad (S.A.W.)’s era.
 This ancient town also has a castle.
-The castle was built back in 6th century BC to defend the town and renovated many times.
+The castle was built back in the 6th century BC to defend the town and was renovated many times.
 Lihyanite inscriptions and Nabatean coins were found in its archaeological strata.
 The area is 180 square meters and 45 meters high above the town level.
-Till 2009, it was difficult to ascend the top of castle due to deterioration of stairs.
+Till 2009, it was difficult to ascend the top of the castle due to the deterioration of the stairs.
 Saudi Commission for Tourism & Antiquities implemented the project to restore the stairs.
-Now there is an access to reach the top of the fort and enjoy an amazing view of the whole ancient town of al-Ula and the farms in the surroundings.
+Now there is access to reach the top of the fort and enjoy an amazing view of the whole ancient town of al-Ula and the farms in the surroundings.

 Now the castle is known as Musa bin Nusayr Fort.
-According to the historians, famous Islamic commander of 7th Hijri, Musa bin Nusayr, lived and died in it.
-The castle has walls covered on the top surrounding the top of the mountain with the openings to monitor and shoot in the wars fought in the past.
+According to historians, the famous Islamic commander of the 7th Hijri, Musa bin Nusayr, lived and died in it.
+The castle has walls covered on the top surrounding the top of the mountain with openings to monitor and shoot in the wars fought in the past.
 Many informative plates are installed for timeline education.
 The water could be supplied to the castle from a well dug in the rocky area down the mountain.
 We found that well close to the graveyard.

 Off from Deira district hungry and exhausted.
 Time to look for a hotel and eat lunch, so we can reboot our system and hunt for more sites.
 To our major surprise, we have found a hotel for a day for only SAR.120!!!
-Gosh rates in winter in al-Ula are cheaper than expected.
-About to look for food and have just found that I forgot to bring the charger of my laptop -_-
+Gosh, rates in winter in al-Ula are cheaper than expected.
+About to look for food and have just found that I forgot to bring the charger for my laptop -_-

 Would love to read your feedback below and you may ask me questions related to my trip.
 Stay tuned for the next chapter under ‘The Breezing Ula’.
-Until then, good-bye.
+Until then, goodbye.